-The Company is focussed on advancing the Project on schedule through to first gold production in 2019.
-To achieve that goal, the following activities are planned over the next twelve months:
+The Company is focused on advancing the Project on schedule through to first gold production in the fourth quarter of 2019.
+The following activities are planned over the next twelve months:

-- Completing detailed engineering of the process plant, tailings storage facility and site-wide water management. - Completing the North Access road. - Completing process plant concrete foundations and advancing steel and equipment erection. - Receiving the majority of the process plant equipment and mine mobile equipment onsite. - Advancing construction of the site infrastructure buildings such as the laboratory, reagent storage, mine dry and administration. - Continuing to advance underground mine development, as well as the underground services and facilities. - Completing the construction of the 42 km, 230 kilovolt power transmission line to connect to the national grid. - Receiving approval of the Mountain Pass Quarry Environmental License and developing the quarry. - Awarding the contracts for the design and supply of the paste plant and water treatment plant, advancing the engineering and equipment procurement and beginning earthworks and site preparation for the two plants. - Advancing construction of the tailings storage facility. - Completing engineering and starting construction for the Zamora River bridge near Los Encuentros.
+- Completing detailed engineering. - Completing process plant construction and starting commissioning. - Advancing mine development towards completion of the ventilation system. - Commence mine operations and mining ore to stockpiles. - Completing construction of the site infrastructure buildings such as the laboratory, reagent storage, mine dry and administration. - Completing the construction of the power transmission line and connecting to the national grid at the Bomboiza substation. - Signing the Mountain Pass Quarry exploitation agreement and developing the quarry. - Completing construction of the tailing storage facility. - Completing the design and supply of the paste plant and commencing construction. - Obtaining permits and starting construction for the Zamora River bridge in El Pindal.

-The Company is also in discussions with selected potential parties in order to establish a cost overrun facility which is a condition precedent to the initial draw down of the Facility, expected to occur in the first quarter of 2019.
+The Company has substantially agreed to the terms of the COF with a provider.
+Completion of the COF is a condition precedent to the initial draw down of the Facility, expected to occur in the first quarter of 2019, and is now subject to acceptance by the Company's lenders and final documentation.

-Exploration is currently focused on mapping and geochemical sampling of the Puente-Princesa target.
-Other targets may be mapped and sampled during 2018 depending on results.
+Exploration continues to focus on developing drilling targets through mapping and geochemical sampling at the Suarez basin and Gata Salvaje targets.
 Drill permitting continues for a number of epithermal gold-silver target areas around the Suarez basin.